Skip to content

 “In the Hall of the Mountain King” by Edvard Grieg

 A monster party wouldn’t be complete without Edvard Grieg’s famous piece, “In the Hall of the Mountain King.”
 The Norwegian composer loved to convey his love for his native culture in his music.
-Written as part of the incidental (or accompanying) music for a play called “Peer Gynt” by Henrik Isben, “In the Hall of the Mountain King” depicts the title character being chased by trolls as he narrowly escapes captivity from the Mountain King.
+Written for a play called “Peer Gynt” by Henrik Isben, “In the Hall of the Mountain King” depicts trolls chasing the title character as he narrowly escapes captivity from the Mountain King.

 Jaws theme by John Williams

-Monsters of the deep shouldn’t be left out of fun!
+Don’t forget about monsters of the deep!
 Representing the soundtrack of the sea is the main theme music from the movie Jaws.
-While John Williams wrote this toothy score to go with the film by Steven Spielberg, listeners can still grasp the thrill of the massive shark lurking beneath the waves through the music alone.
+John Williams wrote this toothy score to go with the film by Steven Spielberg; however, listeners can sense the massive shark lurking beneath the waves through the music alone.
 Fun fact – did you know that sharks have no bones?
-Their body is instead structured by cartilaginous tissues.
+Cartilaginous tissues make up the inside of a shark’s body.

 Danse Macabre by Camille Saint-Saëns